EasyAndComplex/open-webui/README.md

 ## What's Next? 🌟

-Discover upcoming features on our roadmap in the [FiatLux AI Documentation](https://docs.openwebui.com/roadmap/).
+Discover upcoming features on our roadmap in the [Avaneidi AI Documentation](https://docs.openwebui.com/roadmap/).

 ## License 📜